Electroshock weapon: Israel

 Taser devices were first used by the Israeli Defense Force by the former special counter-terror unit Force 100 in 2004.
 The unit was disbanded in 2006.
 Taser CEWs are expected to re-enter operational use by the Israeli Defense Forces in the near future.

 As of August 18, 2013, the use of Taser devices by Israeli police was temporarily suspended by Police Chief Yohanan Danino; after such instruments were used repeatedly and excessively by police against a person who allegedly was unarmed and who was not resisting a warranted arrest.
 But two weeks later the Taser CEW was unsuspended.

 Japan

 Under the Firearm and Sword Possession Control Law, import, carrying, purchase of conducted energy weapons is prohibited in Japan.
-The legality of stun guns is unclear.
+Stun guns are legal to own, although carrying without "justifiable grounds" is illegal and can be prosecuted under the Minor Offenses Act.

 Kenya

 Under Kenya's Firearms Act, a Taser device is considered a firearm, as per section 2 (a) (ii) of the Act.
 The section offers one of the descriptions for a firearm as "a lethal barrelled weapon of any description from which any shot, bullet or other missile can be discharged or which can be adapted for the discharge of any shot, bullet or other missile and includes ... an electrical charge which when it strikes any person or animal is of sufficient strength to stun and temporarily disable the person or animal struck (such weapon being commonly known as a 'stun gun' or 'electronic paralyser' ".